Tombs & Treasure: Gameplay

 Tombs & Treasure is predominantly about solving puzzles and interacting objects with one another as they are found throughout the Mayan city.
-When travelling from temple to temple, the only available action is to walk using the D-pad.
-However, once a temple is entered, the player may start exploring much more thoroughly.
+When travelling from temple to temple, the only available action is to walk using the D-pad, but once a temple is entered, the player may start exploring much more thoroughly.
 Using a list of picture-based action keys ("Go", "Push", "Wash", etc.), the characters can interact with the environment, inspecting it for clues and manipulating it to unlock another area elsewhere.
 There are several items to collect, as well, whose purpose can be learned by looking at them.
 The game gives each of the three characters—the boy, the girl, and José—their own special attributes to let them all contribute to the quest.
 The boy is the player's in-game avatar and usually does the most hands-on work; the girl is talented musically; and José is very strong and able to move things the other two cannot.

-However, some light turn-based combat also faces the player when a demon is encountered inside a ruin.
+Some light turn-based combat also faces the player when a demon is encountered inside a ruin.
 These encounters almost always happen in the very first room of a ruin, although there are some exceptions.
 Fighting is accomplished, simply enough, using the "Fight" command, although doing this means the player is using his bare hands.
 Equipping the sword is done before each fight by selecting "Use", and then highlighting the sword in the inventory, first.
-Battles are strictly turn-based, with no means of healing, and are simply bashing away at the monster until one or the other is dead.
-However, it is possible to run away from the fight with the "Go" command, with the player being fully healed when he comes back to try the battle again later.
+Battles are strictly turn-based, with no means of healing, and are simply bashing away at the monster until one or the other is dead, but it is possible to run away from the fight with the "Go" command, with the player being fully healed when he comes back to try the battle again later.

 The game uses a simplistic experience point system which gives the player additional levels (and hit points) both from winning battles, and from successfully solving puzzles throughout Chichen Itza.
 As such, the player is kept from advancing too far, or too early, simply because he won't be strong enough yet to contend with the higher-level monsters he's sure to encounter.
-Although, occasionally the player may be defeated despite being strong enough.
-The game also came packaged with a small guide which represented the professor's journal, it is written in an awkward cursive form and can be hard to understand, as well as speaking in riddles, but can often aid the player if read correctly.
+Occasionally the player may be defeated despite being strong enough.
+The game also came packaged with a small guide which represented the professor's journal; it is written in an awkward cursive form and can be hard to understand, as well as speaking in riddles, but can often aid the player if read correctly.
 While there are a few ruins which are strictly for show and cannot be entered, the vast majority can.